carlosperate/ArduinoCore-microbit/README.md

 # Arduino Core for BBC micro:bit based on CODAL

-This an Arduino Core for the BBC micro:bit built on top of the official C++ HAL (Hardware Abstraction Layer).
+This an Arduino Core for the BBC micro:bit using the official C++ HAL (Hardware Abstraction Layer).

 This enables the usage of Arduino IDE and Arduino libraries, together with the DAL/CODAL `uBit` object API: